mantidproject/documents/Project-Management/CoreTeam/project-programme.md

 Guiding principles

+1. Stability is vital, including stability of the user experience
-1. Mantid is a python project with C/C++ as needed
+1. Mantid is a python project with C/C++ as needed  (Note this is yet to be agreed by all parties!)
 1. Prefer language standards, then community accepted libraries, then develop solutions
 1. Interoperability with existing scientific python ecosystem
 1. Make choices to empower users to contribute code